kory-smith/korysmith.dev/src/content/blog/making-my-website.md

 Right now, I have to run the subset command manually.
 There’s a plugin that does this automatically—[Subfont](https://github.com/Ernxst/subfont)—but it has a bug where it doesn’t work in Cloudflare Pages, which is where I host the site.

 **Update 11/11/2023:** I switched to using system fonts picked out by [https://modernfontstacks.com/](https://modernfontstacks.com/) because my monkey brain couldn’t stop saying “but do you _need_ those extra 16 kB of fonts?”

+**Update 11/29/2025**: This is no longer true, either.
+I decided I don't mind the kBs.
+I'm using good 'ol Google fonts now.

 ### It will never ever have CLS